Tips for Success: Successful Assessor Training

-To succeed, your assessors need to understand the role of the assessor, the assessment process and how to judge whether someone is competent.
+To succeed, your assessors need to understand the role of the assessor, the assessment process and how to judge whether someone is competent or not yet competent.
 They need to understand that they are not acting in anyone’s interest if they sign people off when they are not yet competent.

-And just as importantly, your assessors need to know how to record evidence.
+And just as importantly, your assessors need to know how to record the evidence.

 Here we will look briefly at the main areas to help you get your assessor training right and your competency management system implemented effectively.

-In training your assessors, you need to make sure that the training is centred on your own assessment process.
-The best way to do this is to build your own organisation’s assessment paperwork and process into the training.
+In training your assessors, you need to make sure that the training is centered on your own assessment process.
+The best way to do this is to build in your own organisation’s assessment paperwork and process into the training.

-Like any training, making the training as practical as possible will help your assessors understand what assessment is all about.
-It will also help your assessors feel more confident to start assessing once back in their workplace.
+Like any training, making the training as practical as possible will help your assessors understand what assessment is all about. it will help your assessors feel more confident to start assessing once back in their workplace

 Consider a practical assignment for assessors to complete back at the workplace.
 Asking your assessors to assess two people, using your paperwork and writing a short report on what worked is a good way to help transfer the learning back to the workplace.